OscarSoanes/ModuleChooser/README.md

 # Module Chooser
-JavaFX Coursework for 2nd year at De Montfort University.
-Grade achived = ???%\
+JavaFX Coursework
 This is a module chooser to select which modules a student wants for their third year.
 This contains the ability to have dynamic loading and saving for each module.

+**If you are a student please do not use my code for your assignments, as you will be marked for cheating by copying my code!**

 <h2>Create Student Profile</h2>
 <img width=100% alt="createStudentProfileFilled" src="https://user-images.githubusercontent.com/20488559/169906766-0ce2f724-e3d0-444a-8fb8-4923c0fd657c.png">
 <h2>Select Modules</h2>